9.14. An Introduction To Exception Handling

 }

 Fundamental-type exceptions.
 The example demonstrates exception handling syntax, how to use fundamental data types as exceptions, and how exceptions alter the program's normal flow of control.
-However, the program is unrealistic because it doesn't solve a problem or perform any significant operations to detect an error.
+However, the program is unrealistic because it doesn't solve a problem or perform significant operations to detect an error.
 More authentic examples will follow in this and subsequent sections of this chapter.
 A link to the complete program is located at the bottom of the page.

 1. The example puts the prototypes in the application for simplicity, but an authentic application/library architecture would put them in a header file.